 Digital health companies and startups are dreaming about scaling up their business in Asia.
 China is tempting entrepreneurs with enormous economic growth at around 6%.
 Japan is considered one of the most innovative countries in the world.
 But are you a good fit for these markets?
-Julien de Salaberry, Founder and CEO of Galen Growth Asia, illustrates the Asian digital health scene, guiding us through the opportunities and traps.
+Julien de Salaberry, Founder and CEO of Galen Growth, illustrates the Asian digital health scene, guiding us through the opportunities and traps.

 If a digital health company from Europe wants to enter the Asian healthcare market, what should be considered first, before the decision is made?